Problem

 -

-After verifying the applications are running, the following command may be used to clean up the Docker filesystem.
+After verifying the applications are running, use the following command to clean up the Docker filesystem.

 $ docker system prune